Truth About ERP Bolt-Ons

-Sometimes, key benefits a company wants from an ERP implementation are not part of the purchased ERP package at implementation.
-Business requirements may have changed for an existing system or the organization could benefit from specific new functionality.
-A business can get missing capabilities and extend the value of their ERP with an additional application or module, fondly referred to as a “bolt-on”.
+Sometimes, key benefits a company wants from an ERP are not part of the purchased ERP package you selected to implement.
+A business can get missing capabilities and extend the value of their ERP with an additional application or module, fondly referred to as a “bolt-on.”

-Here are a few basic concepts to understand about ERP bolt-ons in general:
+There are a few basic concepts to understand about ERP bolt-on extensions: